BonhomieBG/ShapeDrawing-Java/README.md

 - Auto Draw shapes based on attribute provided
 - Save and Load Feature (.Shape file extension)

+# REQUIREMENT
+JAVAFX Must be installed and configured for the program to work correctly.
+If you would like to use a usable version without having to install javafx, consider installing the binary C++ application instead.

 Any Feedback regarding the project are welcome.
 CPP version of this Application available in my Github Repo.